sekyurra/studium/docs/01-guides/01-crafting/01-intro.md

 While I was getting them settled in and on their way, I decided to write my own guide and maybe save someone else from getting swindled.

-## Contact the Author

-If you have any questions, comments, concerns, or feedback, feel free to contact me either in-game (Shion Tsuji on Diabolos) or on Discord (AStarAfar#0001).

-You're also more than welcome to submit a pull request on GitHub with changes!
-The link to the source is at the top right of the site, and most pages have an edit link at the bottom which takes you straight to the source file.

 ## Conventions

 I do my best to adhere to certain conventions when writing guides, in particular the following.